iem-projects/pd-acre/readme.rst

 - Integrated parts of it into the [ICE] development 2010-
 - published for Ambisonics Mixer Tools development for Studios at IEM.
 2015
 - published Waveguide library after editing for teaching purposes  IEM 2016
+- splitted modules to seperate git repos for better development and distribution

 References and Footnotes
 ------------------------